trinly01/sequel.ai/README.md

 ### `DB_ENGINE`

-This variable is used to specify the database engine that the application will connect to.
-Currently, the only supported engine is `sqlite3`.
+This variable is used to specify the database engine that the application will connect to. examples:`sqlite3`, `mysql`, `postgre`.

 ### `OPENAI_API_KEY`